 At Home Cystic Acne Treatment

-If you have cystic acne and are unable to see a doctor for medical treatment, you can try a cystic acne treatment at home using topical over-the-counter acne products to help reduce inflammation and help with any non-cystic pimples.
+Seeing a dermatologist is very important if you have cystic acne due to the risk of scarring.
+If you have cystic acne and are unable to see a doctor for medical treatment, you can use topical over-the-counter acne products to help reduce inflammation and treat any non-cystic pimples.
 Keep in mind that it is important to add acne treatments slowly and carefully to avoid damaging your skin barrier with too many harsh products.

-Here are five common at home cystic acne treatment options:
+Here are four common at home cystic acne treatment options:

 Benzoyl Peroxide